prospar/gpu-oversubscribed-ds-oopsla26/README.md

 ## GPH Configuring Oversubscription

-For details about the GPH design and evaluation, refer to:
+For details about the GPH design and evaluation, please refer to:

 > Jiaping Cao, Le Xu, Man Lung Yiu, Jianbin Qin, and Bo Tang.
 2025.
 > GPH: An Efficient and Effective Perfect Hashing Scheme for GPU Architectures.
 > Proceedings of the ACM on Management of Data (PACMMOD), 3(3), Article 165, 26 pages.
 > https://doi.org/10.1145/3725406

+**Artifact note:** The authors of *GPH: An Efficient and Effective Perfect Hashing Scheme for GPU Architectures* shared their artifacts with us on September 6, 2025.
+We have updated the code to enable the collection of consistent and appropriate results for our evaluation.

 To simulate different oversubscription scenarios for GPH, update the value on **line 72** of `geph_exp.cuh`: